 The FASB issued updated guidance through ASU 2018-13, Fair Value Measurement (Topic 820) Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
-The revised guidance is intended to develop a more consistent disclosure framework that will increase clarity, remove, modify and add certain fair value disclosures to improve the effectiveness of the Company's disclosures in the notes of the financial statements.
-This guidance became effective for the Company January 1, 2020 and had no impact to its condensed consolidated financial statements.
+The revised guidance created a more consistent disclosure framework that increased clarity and removed, modified and added certain fair value disclosures to improve the effectiveness of the Company's disclosures in the notes of the financial statements.
+This guidance became effective for the Company January 1, 2020 and had no impact on its condensed consolidated financial statements.